How to prepare a retained earnings statement

 Retained earnings vs net income

 There are several good reasons why financial reporting is done with multiple documents.
 Net income is found on the income statement.
-It’s calculated by adding up sales revenues and deducting cost of goods sold (COGS), operating and administrative expenses, depreciation and amortization, financial income or losses, and taxes.
+To calculate net income, it is determined by adding up sales revenues and deducting cost of goods sold (COGS), operating and administrative expenses, depreciation and amortization, financial income or losses, and taxes.
 These are all useful FP&A data points.

 Net income is the net profit margin after covering short-term liabilities, but it doesn’t account for long-term liabilities or dividend payments.
 Retained earnings, because they are calculated using the shareholder’s equity number from your balance sheet, account for both.
 You’ll use net income in the formula to calculate it, but the numbers are not the same.